0xwanted/trollface/README.md

 ## Overview

-Space is a malicious software (virus) designed to alter the Master Boot Record (MBR) of a victim's system.
+Trollface187 is a malicious software (virus) designed to alter the Master Boot Record (MBR) of a victim's system.
 Upon execution, this virus replaces the MBR with a specific image, effectively rendering the system inoperable.

 ## How It Works